 Elk Chimichangas with Cilantro Crema

 Heat the olive oil in a large skillet over medium heat until shimmering.
-Add the ground elk, cooking until browned.
-Stir in the diced mild green chiles, chili powder, cumin, granulated garlic powder, Mexican oregano and kosher salt.
-Remove from heat and drain liquid.
+Add the ground elk and cook until browned.
+Stir in the diced mild green chiles, chili powder, cumin, granulated garlic powder, Mexican oregano, and kosher salt.
+Remove from heat and drain any excess liquid.

 Elk Chimichangas with Cilantro Crema

-Place the flour tortillas on a work surface and spread ground elk equally in the center of each tortilla.
+Place the flour tortillas on a work surface.
+Divide the cooked elk mixture evenly among the tortillas, placing it in the center of each.
 Top with shredded cheese and green onions.
-Fold the left and right sides of the tortilla over the filling.
-Starting at the bottom, fold the tortilla up and over the filling and continue rolling all the way up.
-Secure the seam shut with a toothpick.
+Fold the left and right sides of each tortilla over the filling, then roll from the bottom up, securing the seam with a toothpick.

 Elk Chimichangas with Cilantro Crema